 Click here to learn more about our financial assistance programs.

 Click here to view the Emergency Services Donations Wish List.

 Questions about Food & Basic Needs services?
-Contact Minnie Orozco, Program Manager, Urgent Needs and Life Skills, 571-323-1410.
+Contact Minnie Orozco, Director, Urgent Needs and

 Do you need help and are not sure where to start?
 If you live or work in Fairfax County call 703-222-0880 for services, information or referrals.
 Get connected and get answers.